udexon/LesNomadesMobile/README.md

 The answer is a cooking class party &mdash;

-- a chef recruits 5 apprentice; each apprentice gets 5 friends;
+- A chef recruits 5 apprentice; each apprentice gets 5 friends;
-- each friend pays USD 10 up front for the party;
+- Each friend pays USD 10 up front for the party;
-- chef leads students to buy materials using the funds collected from friends;
+- Chef leads students to buy materials using the funds collected from friends;
-- chef and students cook for friends;
+- Chef and students cook for friends;
-- extra materials are cooked, packed and sold;
+- Extra materials are cooked, packed and sold;
-- profits are paid back to cook, students and friends.
+- Profits are paid back to cook, students and friends.

 This one simple paragraph above covers a classic investment life cycle worthy of an MBA class:
 - _everything from investment (funds from friends) to dividends (profits paid pack) within a few days, as well as sharing knowledge (cooking, marketing, management etc.) and contacts (friends of friends)._